TinaTiel/obs-chatbot-python/README.md

 # About
 OBS Chat Bot is a set of Python scripts that allows your viewers to cause actions directly in OBS during broadcasts!
-For example, an user may invoke a `!pride` command and your OBS instance would briefly show a rainbow flag.
-Or, a series of users may vote to execute the `!special` command to change scenes in some interactive fun way.
-The possibilities are endless as OBS Websockets.
+For example, a viewer may invoke a `!pride` command and your OBS instance would briefly show a rainbow flag.
+Or, a series of viewers may vote to execute the `!special` command to change scenes in some interactive fun way.

 # Dependencies
 This project requires Python 3+, and dependencies are defined in requirements.txt.
 Install them with: